What to Do When Your NAS Thecus N8200XXX RAID Array Breaks: Recovery Tips

 Overall, regular data verification or checksum processes play a vital role in maintaining data integrity on NAS Thecus N8200XXX devices.
 They help in detecting and preventing data corruption, ensuring data reliability, detecting hardware issues, and maintaining data consistency.

-Although NAS N8200XXX can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N8200XXX can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view